All Products

 terminationGracePeriodSeconds: 30

-Step 3: Configure a propagation policy in the Fleet
+Step 3: Configure multi-cluster distribution policy in the fleet

-Save the following YAML template as propagationpolicy.yaml.
-Then, run the kubectl apply -f propagationpolicy.yaml command to apply it.
+Save the following YAML as propagationpolicy.yaml and run kubectl apply -f propagationpolicy.yaml.

-• autoScaling.ecsProvision: Enables inventory-aware scheduling.
-ECS instances are automatically scaled as needed.
+• autoScaling.ecsProvision: Enables inventory-aware intelligent scheduling.
+The fleet provisions ECS instances automatically when existing GPU instances are insufficient.

 apiVersion: policy.one.alibabacloud.com/v1alpha1